 On-campus part-time (three to four years)

-Independent study provides you the opportunity to create your own specialized learning experience and to pursue educational goals outside of the M.S.W.
+Independent study provides students the opportunity to create your own specialized learning experience and to pursue educational goals outside of the M.S.W.
 Program curriculum through intensive study in an in-depth, faculty-mentored opportunity.
 Learn more about M.S.W. independent study policies and how to apply.

 Juggling coursework, financial concerns and everyday life can seem overwhelming at times.
 The Office of Student Success can help each student navigate these demands and thrive through an expansive support network and services that include: